thomasgaozx/thomasgaozx.github.io/content/software/networking.md

 ### Summary: Layers and Reachability

-Same network segment (layer 1) -> can reach each other physically Same subnet (layer 2) -> requires switch but not router Different subnet (layer 3) -> requires router
+- Same network segment (layer 1) -> can reach each other physically
+- Same subnet (layer 2) -> requires switch but not router
+- Different subnet (layer 3) -> requires router

 ### Address Pool

 What is address pool?
 It's a list of addresses that can be allocated from.
 Here's an exmaple https://docs.starlingx.io/deploy_install_guides/r3_release/bare_metal/ironic_install.html

-### Interface Port

-From database schema we can see a port is attributed to a host/node

-What is an underlying port of an interface?
-It's the port associated with an (ethernet) interface.
-Listing the host interfaces will show the ports attribute.
-A 'VF' type interface does not have a port listed in the database because it's a virtual interface ontop of an ethernet SR-IOV interface.
-So to get an underlying port for a VF interface, you have to find the ethernet interface that is using the VF interface.
-Then you can get its underlying port.

 ## Tools